Room Reservation Policies

 The Voinovich Room is located on the 5th floor of Alden Library.
 Graciously funded by Senator George V. Voinovich upon his retirement from the U.S. Senate and the donation of his senatorial papers to the Mahn Center for Archives and Special Collections, the Voinovich Room is exclusively available to librarians and archivists working with researchers and materials from the archives, otherwise it is available for open quiet study.

 Alden Library room 251 is an active learning classroom that includes group seating, AirMedia and HDMI connections to group displays, and more.
+This room does not include computing (with the exception of the instructor’s station).
+Instructors should plan on students/participants bringing their own computing devices.
 Priority use of this room is for library instruction.
 To request library instruction, contact your subject librarian or archivist.
 During off-peak library times, it may be available for reservation by other groups.
 Use of the advanced technology in the room requires training.
 Alden service desk staff are not available to assist with room issues and library technology staff may not be immediately available for troubleshooting.
 Please review the Instructions for Alden Room 251 before making a reservation.
 If you would like an in-person training on the use of the room please contact Christopher Guder to schedule an appointment.

 During the first six weeks of fall and spring semesters, reservations by non-library staff for 251 may be made no more than one week in advance in order to ensure availability of the room for library instruction.